pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

       ping-devops config
       ```

-      a.
-Respond to all Docker configuration questions, accepting the defaults if you're not sure.
+      1. Respond to all Docker configuration questions, accepting the defaults if you're not sure.
 You can accept the (empty) defaults for Kubernetes.
 Settings for custom variables aren't needed initially.

-      b.
-All of your responses are stored as settings in your local `~/.pingidentity/devops` file.
+      1. All of your responses are stored as settings in your local `~/.pingidentity/devops` file.
 Allow the configuration script to source this file in your shell profile (for example, ~/.bash_profile).

 1. To display your DevOps environment settings, enter: